yeoldegrove/osism.github.io/docs/guides/deploy-guide/examples/testbed.md

 Usage:
   make <target>
-  help                  Display this help. clean                 Destroy infrastructure with Terraform. wipe-local-install    Wipe the software dependencies in `venv`. create                Create required infrastructure with Terraform. login                 Log in on the manager. vpn-wireguard         Establish a wireguard vpn tunnel. vpn-sshuttle          Establish a sshuttle vpn tunnel.
+  help                  Display this help. clean                 Destroy infrastructure with OpenTofu. wipe-local-install    Wipe the software dependencies in `venv`. create                Create required infrastructure with OpenTofu. login                 Log in on the manager. vpn-wireguard         Establish a wireguard vpn tunnel. vpn-sshuttle          Establish a sshuttle vpn tunnel.